reasonml/reason-react/docs/graphql-apollo.md

 title: GraphQL & Apollo
 ---

-GraphQL and React play well together, and ReasonReact builds upon this relationship.
+GraphQL and React play well together, and reason-react builds upon this relationship.
 With [`graphql-ppx`](https://github.com/reasonml-community/graphql_ppx), you can get type-safe, compile-time validated GraphQL queries.
 This means that you don't